-The costs of this legislated severance entitlements earned by AMAPCEO employees, excluded employees, management excluded employees, management employees as at March 31, 2016 amounted to \$4,076,000.
-In addition, the unused vacation entitlements earned by all employees as at March 31, 2016 amounted to \$624,000.
+The costs of this legislated severance entitlements earned by AMAPCEO and OPSEU, excluded employees, management excluded employees, management employees as at March 31, 2017 amounted to 3,918,000 (2016 - 4,076,000).
+In addition, the unused vacation entitlements earned by all employees as at March 31, 2017 amounted to 757,000 (2016 - 624,000).

 On an ongoing basis, MGCS is responsible for funding the legislated severance entitlements, as well as unused vacation entitlements and accordingly no additional expense or liability is reported in these financial statements.
+Accrued employee benefits obligation is recorded at cost on the entitlements earned by employees up to March 31, 2017.
+A fair value estimate based on actuarial assumptions about when these benefits will actually be paid has not been made, as it is not expected that there would be a significant difference from the recorded amount.